lcouper/MosquitoThermalSelection/Sequence_Analysis/README.md

-# Sequence Analysis Workflow
+# Sequence Analysis Workflow Tutorial

-The steps below outline the analysis performed on the sequence data including:
+The steps below outline how to repeat the analysis performed on the sequence data including:
 - processing raw reads through to variant calling
 - calculating sample and population diversity metrics
 - identifying and masking repeats in the reference genome
 - estimating variance explained by SNPs

 ## Processing raw reads through to variant calling